 For students in high school, the Department of Energy and NSF-funded I2U2 project (Interactions in Understanding the Universe) offers the potential for true scientific inquiry.
 LIGO's I2U2 'e-Lab' offers a Web-based interface to LIGO seismometer data for students and teachers.
 Hundreds of students in Washington State and elsewhere in the U.S. have undertaken research tasks related to earthquakes and other forms of seismicity using the LIGO e-lab.
 In doing seismic research, students benefit from resources and support that the e-Lab Web site provides.
 However the I2U2 project is not very well known outside of the LIGO and Fermi-lab local areas.
 Teacher professional development opportunities and workshops about I2U2 at national, regional and state educator's conferences would greatly improve the reach and utilization of these excellent "e-Labs."
 Additional existing resources that can be modified and updated to align with the NGSS include the classroom activities and demos that have been developed by Penn State and other members of the LIGO project.
 They can be accessed from the ligo.org site.
+Effort is required to adapt the I2U2 and Penn State materials to align with NGSS.
 Developing curriculum for the formal education system is a major undertaking, that requires years of iteration, testing and feedback from classroom teachers.
 This process also requires a knowledge of state and/or national standards, as well as the principles of instructional design.
 For examples of well-regarded classroom materials, see the Great Explorations in Math and Science website and TERC.